Studiegids

 Students are expected to invest approximately 140 hours for this 5 ECTS course by:

-• Working on the final essay – 8 hours
+• Working on the synthesizing, argumentative essay – 12 hours

 Assessment methods

-The assessment is made up of the 6 weekly individual assignments, 3 group assignments, and 1 individual essay.
+Assessment includes 4 individual assignments, 2 group assignments, and 1 individual essay.

-Each week prior to the plenary session, students answer reflective questions about themselves and the course material to enhance the transformative potential of the plenary sessions.
+Prior to the plenary sessions, students answer reflective questions about the course material and themselves to enhance the transformative potential of the plenary sessions.

 1 Individual essay (pass/fail)